jason5122/simple-text/experiments/README.md

 ## Maintaining

 Please note that all experiments will be compiled along with the other GN targets.
 Because of this, it is best to ensure they are either **isolated** or are **minimally dependent** on application code.
+If an experiment is no longer needed or too difficult to maintain, it is best to remove it.